-By using smoked Gouda cheese, we can use less and still have a vegetarian creamy pasta dish of our dreams.
+Portobello, Spinach, and Smoked Gouda Macaroni and Cheese uses robust smoked Gouda cheese, so less cheese is needed and we still have a vegetarian creamy pasta dish of our dreams.
 Macaroni and cheese with no regret.

 Oh heyyy!
 So where the hell have I been right?
 Last time I posted was like a month ago.
 Wellll …life happened and lots of it.
 School wrapped up for one kid with all kinds of fanfare.
 School wrapped up for me too – I finally finished the 3rd of 3 graduate courses I took to check a big ‘ol box for work (when I finished my PhD years ago, I said would never take another course.
 HA! just shows how much working for the government sucks).